APPENDIX C: GLOSSARY OF TERMS

 A term used to easily identify one of the three possible diminished 7th chords in any key.
 The term applies to the combination which contains the note one semitone below the dominant scale step regardless of the way the chord is spelt.
 When applied to augmented 6th chords the term applies to the chord where the upper note in the augmented interval is one semitone below the dominant scale step.
 See book Chapter 3 - Description of Chromatic Chords.

 A syntactic element which extends the cadential dominant chord, normally by the use of voice leading elaboration or by static harmony created by an oscillation between the dominant and auxiliary chords.
-The most common type of dominant prolongation is V - I - V etc. These dominant and auxiliary chords are functional chords which can be further elaborated by voice leading patterns or intervening passing chords.
+The most common type of dominant prolongation is V - I - V etc. These chords may be further elaborated by voice leading patterns or intervening passing chords.
 Short dominant prolongations can also be created by the use of cadential 6 4 chords or linear progressions.
 See Chapter 5 (Part 2) and Demo 4.

 A term used by the theorist Rameau to describe a concept whereby he considers that chords have two different roots (fundamental basses) simultaneously.
 An example of this would be the added 6th chord based on the subdominant (in C major: F, A, C, D).
 According to Rameau, this chord could be interpreted either as being a subdominant chord (root = F) with an added 6th or a supertonic chord (root = D) with an added 7th.
 This concept is seen as a weakness in Rameau's theory of root progression.